 McGill researchers attract a comparatively modest amount of funding from industry.
 Data includes grants (including the industry portion of NSERC's Collaborative Research and Development Grants), contracts, clinical trials as well as donations for the purpose of research from business enterprises.

-Total Industry Funding per Faculty Member, U15 Three-Year Average (2015-2017)
+Three-Year Average (2015-2017)